Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   - Applying Rate Limiting and Other API Gateway Controls

 These constitute an excellent recipe for configuring NGINX as an API gateway.
-Of course not all elements need to be applied and some elements may already be performed by the application (controlling the body content), but this recipe shows how to take any app (even a legacy or lazy one) and configure a secure and efficient API gateway.
+Of course not all elements need to be applied, and some elements may already be performed by the application (controlling the body content), but this recipe shows how to take any app (even a legacy or lazy one) and configure a secure and efficient API gateway.